Aliases for PLA2G5 Gene

 GeneCards Summary for PLA2G5 Gene

 PLA2G5 (Phospholipase A2 Group V) is a Protein Coding gene.
-Diseases associated with PLA2G5 include Fleck Retina, Familial Benign and Alcoholic Gastritis.
-Among its related pathways are CCR5 Pathway in Macrophages and Immune response Role of DAP12 receptors in NK cells.
+Diseases associated with PLA2G5 include Fleck Retina, Familial Benign and Late-Onset Retinal Degeneration.
+Among its related pathways are Sweet Taste Signaling and Acyl chain remodelling of PE.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and calcium-dependent phospholipase A2 activity.
 An important paralog of this gene is PLA2G2A.

 UniProtKB/Swiss-Prot Summary for PLA2G5 Gene